Algae control without chemicals

 Green water — the algae bloom you can drink

-Visual signature: water tinted green, ranging from faint to opaque pea-soup.
+Water tinted green, anywhere from faint to opaque pea-soup.
 Fish blur into the cloud.
-Caused by free-floating phytoplankton (mostly Chlorella) — gets worse with bright light and high nutrients.
+The cause is microscopic algae growing in the water itself — and it gets worse with bright light and built-up waste.

-The blackout protocol — the most reliable single fix:
+The dark-tank treatment — the most reliable single fix:

 - Cover the tank completely with a towel or cardboard.
-No light reaches the algae for 3–4 consecutive days.
+No light reaches the algae for 3–4 days in a row.

-- Skip feeding for 2 of those 4 days (less nutrient input while the bloom dies).
+- Skip feeding for 2 of those 4 days (less waste in the water while the bloom dies).

-- On day 4, uncover and do a 50% water change to remove the dead algae load.
+- On day 4, uncover and do a 50% water change to clean out the dead algae.

-- Reduce photoperiod to 6–8 hours/day on a timer.
+- Drop daily light to 6–8 hours on a timer.
 Most green-water cases trace to lights running 10–12 hours.

 - Test nitrate.
 If above 30 ppm, increase water-change frequency until consistently under 20 ppm.

-The blackout works because phytoplankton can't survive 4 full days without light.
-Fish, by contrast, are fine — most species have natural rest cycles and a few dim days don't bother them.
-If the blackout fails or green water keeps recurring (twice in 3 months), a UV sterilizer is the next step.
-UV kills algae cells passing through the chamber and breaks the recurrence cycle.
+The dark-tank treatment works because the algae can't survive 4 full days without light.
+Fish are fine — most species have natural rest cycles and a few dim days don't bother them.
+If the bloom keeps coming back (twice in 3 months), a UV sterilizer is the next step.
+UV kills algae cells as water passes through the chamber and breaks the cycle.

 Hair / thread algae — green strings on plants and decor

-Visual signature: long green threads or filaments hanging from plants, decor, or growing in clumps on the substrate.
-Soft and easily pulled out by hand or with a toothbrush.
+Long green threads hanging from plants, decor, or growing in clumps on the gravel.
+Soft — easily pulled out by hand or with a toothbrush.

 Cause: excess light + excess nutrients.
 Common in planted tanks where lighting is high but plant mass is low (so plants aren't consuming all the available nitrate / phosphate / ferts).